STAND TALL, MOLLY LOU MELON BY PATTY LOVELL AND I LIKE MYSELF! BY KAREN BEAUMONT

 Stand Tall, Molly Lou Melon is a heartwarming story about a confident little girl who wins over Ronald Durkin, the school bully.
 The gorgeous illustrations and positive message of being true to yourself make this a must-read for back to school.
 This book is perfect for teaching kids about character traits.
 My students fell in love with the characters in this story.
 As a class we compared and contrasted Molly Lou to Ronald Durkin by analyzing how their characters changed throughout the story.
 Then the students illustrated and wrote a character map about themselves and pondered their own character traits.
 It was amazing to see what traits my first graders came up with.

-After discussing character traits we moved onto the rich vocabulary from the story.
-We read the story again and spent the day defining unknown words by using clues from the text and illustrations, as well as our own background knowledge.
+After discussing character traits we revisited the story to talk about some of the rich vocabulary words.
+We defined unknown words by using clues from the text and illustrations, as well as our own background knowledge.
 Once we defined an unknown word we wrote examples and non-examples.
-Ronald Durkin felt foolish in the story.
 Here is an example the vocabulary page we did as a class.
 Once we finished, the students were given another unknown word from the story and they completed the page independently.
 Read more about how I meet all the literature core standards during my read-aloud time.

 You can also visit our blog post to learn more about how we teach the core one read-aloud at a time here.